 - Fancy some entertainment at night?
 People had been listening to records on their gramophones and phonographs for decades by 1910.

-- The snap shot came with the introduction of Kodak’s Brownie camera.
-Now, taking photos was no longer a special occasion that required a trip to a photographer.
-The small camera combined with a faster shutter speed meant people could document their lives with film.
+- The snapshot was invented with the introduction of Kodak’s Brownie camera.
+Now, taking photos was no longer a special occasion that required a studio and professional photographer.
+The camera was small and had a fast shutter speed, allowing people to document their lives.